-OJJDP invites applications from private organizations (including secular and faith-based nonprofit organizations).
-Joint applications from two or more eligible applicants are welcome; however, one applicant must be clearly indicated as the primary applicant (for correspondence, award, and management purposes) and the others indicated as coapplicants.
+OJJDP in conjunction with the SMART Office invites applications from public agencies (including state agencies, units of local government, and tribal governments) and private organizations (including faith- and community-based organizations).
+Joint applications from two or more eligible applicants are welcome; however, one applicant must be clearly indicated as the primary applicant (for correspondence, award, and management purposes) and the others indicated as co-applicants.